valike23/tech-challenge/README.md

 ### Adventure 2: Rock Paper Scissors Game

-An engaging implementation of the classic Rock Paper Scissors game.
-Again comes with Figma files and a detailed brief.
+An interactive implementation of the classic Rock Paper Scissors game.

 **Details:**

-- **Name**: Rock Paper Scissors
 - **Type**: Full Stack
 - **Frontend**: SvelteKit
 - **Component Library**: Storybook
 - **Backend**: Your choice of technology stack
 - **Design**: Figma files provided

-## Common Requirements for Both Projects
+## Common Requirements

+Both projects share the following requirements:

 - Frontend: SvelteKit
-- Component Library: Storybook (you must build the components yourself as close to the design as possible)
+- Component Library: Storybook (build components yourself, closely matching the provided design)
 - Backend: Your choice of technology stack

 ## How to Proceed

 1. Clone this repository
 2. Review both project options
-3. Choose the adventure that interests you the most
+3. Choose the adventure that interests you most
-4. All necessary assets will be provided to you via email
+4. Access the necessary assets provided via email
-5. Each project has a dedicated README file with instructions on how to run the project and get started
+5. Refer to the dedicated README file in your chosen project's folder for specific instructions
-6. Follow the specific instructions provided for your chosen project
+6. Complete the assignment following the provided guidelines
-7. Complete the assignment and submit your work as per the guidelines
+7. Submit your work as instructed

+We encourage you to select the project that aligns best with your interests and expertise.
+There's no right or wrong choice – we're interested in seeing your creative approach and technical skills in action.

+## Next Steps

+1. Carefully read through the project-specific README file
+2. Set up your development environment
+3. Plan your approach to the project
+4. Start coding and enjoy the process!

+## Submission Expectations

+We expect the submission of your completed project within 1 to 2 weeks from the date you receive this assignment.
+This timeframe should allow you to thoroughly work on the project while balancing your other commitments.

-We're excited to see what you'll create!
-Good luck, and enjoy the process!
+We're excited to see what you'll create.
+Good luck, and most importantly, have fun with the challenge!

+If you have any questions or need clarification, don't hesitate to reach out to the your point of contact at Tellimer.
+We're here to support you throughout this process.

+Happy coding!